MasterGuide to an Email Subscriber Lifecycle

-If you are sending emails to your subscribers without their consent, then you are breaching the law.
+If you are sending emails to your subscribers without their consent to grow email subscriber list, then you are breaching the law.
 This is just not acceptable.
 You are bound to receive complaints, and if things go out of hand then legal actions too.
 However, if you are not forcing your emails on your subscribers then these may have happened:

 Many times people are unaware of the difference between prefixes like .co and .com, and such.
 In such cases, often those with a .co email ID signs up with a .com one, resulting in putting another person in your email list.
 Apart from this, many times someone else(someone you are familiar with) just goes ahead and uses your email ID to subscribe.
 And then there are spell-errors.
 Spelling errors are the biggest spam traps for email marketers.

 Both these issues have viable solutions.
 For the first case, here’s what you should do:

 - Try to carry out research on how third-party email address data has been sourced.

 - Review your opt-in processes for any co-registration partners.
 It would spare you the embarrassment and cause few deliverability issues.

 - Try to separate your data from the third party data so that it does not impact the reputation metrics.